sumansid/Comparing-Sentiment-Analysis-Systems/README.md

 # Comparing-Sentiment-Analysis-Systems
-In this repo, I will be analyzing rule based sentiment analysis systems and ML based sentiment analysis systems.
+In this repo, I am analyzing rule based sentiment analysis systems and ML based sentiment analysis systems.
 The 10000 Movies review from the Cornell Dataset will be used in the sentiment analysis.
 Rule Based Sentiment Analysis systems will include VADER and Sentiwordnet.
 The ML Based system will include Naive Bayes Classifier algorithm.